 A. Most employers will not, and SHOULD NOT, accept a CPR certificate done 100% online course, or an “online-only” course.
 OSHA requires that valid CPR training, for medical providers or lay responders, must include a “Hands-on-manikin” skill check component with a live instructor.
 The largest 4 providers of emergency response training (that’d be Amer.
 Red Cross, Amer.
 Heart Assn., Amer.
 Safety & Health Institute, and Nat’l Safety Council) all have official, legitimate, blended training.
 Blended training is done part with online courses, and part with a hands-on skills check.
 Newnan CPR can certify your “post-online courses” skills check for all 4 of those organizations, and will provide an authorized certification card.
 All of the “scheduled” BLS skills sessions are for Amer.
 Heart Assn.
 HeartCode BLS skills practice and testing, and include “end-of-skills-session” BLS card.

 You will receive the exact same BLS certification card following your AHA BLS skills session as you would have received after a 3 1/2 hour AHA BLS class.
 So, if your blended training course or online course is from Amer.
 Heart Assn. or a nationally-accepted provider, and includes an in-person CPR skill evaluation, it is good, acceptable training.

-If it does not, we’d advise not taking it.
+If it does not include an in-person skills check – we’d advise not taking it.
 We’ve also found that nursing schools, dental hygiene schools, medical clinics, healthcare employers, and certification authorities ONLY accept an Amer.
 Heart Assn.
 BLS Provider card.
 Therefore, the AHA BLS course is the only one we teach to the public, and the only one we recommend for all medical/nursing/dental schools, or practitioners in any dental or medical discipline.